 C/CAG has attempted to identify other key stakeholders that may have an interest or role in plan implementation.
-These entities are detailed in Appendix E. C/CAG will ensure each of these entities is notified of the availability of the draft SRP and public workshops and encourage their participation in finalizing the plan and engaging with local agencies on existing and future stormwater capture opportunities.
+These entities are detailed in Appendix E. C/CAG notified each of these stakeholders via email of the availability of the draft SRP and public workshops to encourage their participation in finalizing the plan and engaging with local agencies on existing and future stormwater capture opportunities.

-C/CAG has engaged stakeholders in the regional project concepts that were created as part of the SRP development and detailed in Section 4.3 and Appendix C, including South San Francisco, Colma, Daly City, the San Mateo County Flood Control District, Caltrans, and Cal Water with regard to the Orange Memorial Park regional project concept in South San Francisco; participation in multi-jurisdictional (Belmont, San Carlos, Redwood City, San Mateo County) and stakeholder meetings (Novartis and Caltrans) related to flooding on Belmont Creek, for which the Belmont Creek regional project concept was developed in Belmont; and working with stakeholders involved in addressing flooding on the Bayfront Canal and Atherton Channel (Redwood City, Menlo Park, and Atherton), including development of the Holbrook-Palmer Park regional project to the State Water Resource Control Board under its Proposition 1 stormwater grant program, details of which are included in Appendix D. C/CAG has also coordinated with Daly City on its Vista Grande Canal project, which was also submitted to the State Water Resources Control Board for Proposition 1 grant funds, a summary of which is also included in Appendix D.
+C/CAG has engaged stakeholders in the regional project concepts that were created as part of the SRP development and detailed in Section 4.3 and Appendix C, including South San Francisco, Colma, Daly City, the San Mateo County Flood Control District, Caltrans, and Cal Water with regard to the Orange Memorial Park regional project concept in South San Francisco; participation in multi-jurisdictional (Belmont, San Carlos, Redwood City, San Mateo County) and stakeholder meetings (Novartis and Caltrans) related to flooding on Belmont Creek, for which the Belmont Creek regional project concept was developed in Belmont; and working with stakeholders involved in addressing flooding on the Bayfront Canal and Atherton Channel (Redwood City, Menlo Park, and Atherton), including development of the Holbrook-Palmer Park regional project concept in Atherton and Redwood City submitted a Bayfront Canal Flood Control Project to the State Water Resource Control Board under its Proposition 1 stormwater grant program, details of which are included in Appendix D. C/CAG has also coordinated with Daly City on its Vista Grande Canal project, which was also submitted to the State Water Resources Control Board for Proposition 1 grant funds, a summary of which is also included in Appendix D.